 - School-age children may apply sunscreen to themselves with adult supervision.

-The brand that will be used in 2017-2018 will be Blue Lizard Sensitive Skin.
-This brand received a 1 on the Environmental Working Group scale for safety of sunscreens.
+The brand that will be used in 2022 will be Aloe Up SPF 50.
+This brand received a 3 on the Environmental Working Group scale for safety of sunscreens.

 “EWG provides information on sunscreen products from the published scientific literature, to supplement incomplete data available from companies and the government.
 The ratings indicate both efficacy and the relative level of concern posed by exposure to the ingredients in this product – not the product itself – compared to other sunscreens.
 The ratings reflect potential health hazards but do not account for the level of exposure or individual susceptibility, factors which determine actual health risks, if any. ”